jqwik-team/jqwik/docs/README.md

 ## User Guide

-_The user guide has yet to be written_
+_The user guide is still very rough.
+Volunteers for polishing and extending it are welcome._

 ### Creating an Example-based Test